iterative/dvc.org/content/docs/studio/user-guide/projects/run-experiments.md

 ![](https://static.iterative.ai/img/studio/cml_commit.png)

-At this point, the new experiment appears in the project table.
+At this point, the new experiment appears in the project's experiment table.
 If you just committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.

-If your project is integrated with a CI/CD setup (e.g. GitHub Actions), the CI/CD setup will get invoked.
+If your ML project is integrated with a CI/CD setup (e.g. GitHub Actions), the CI/CD setup will get invoked.
 If this setup includes a model training process, it will be triggered, which means that your ML experiment will run automatically.
 The model training can happen on any cloud or Kubernetes.
 For